Izhaki/codinsky/README.md

 There is just too much happening here, length and breadth.

-Breaking such script down will allow readers to better assimilate the code and will make navigation easier.
-(Our spatial memory is potent, but it goes out of the window with scripts as such.)
+Breaking such script down will:

+- Allow readers to better assimilate the code.
+- Make navigation easier (our spatial memory is potent, but it goes to waste with scripts as such).

 ## Nested Branching